WEHIGenomicsRnD/nanopore-demux-count/README.md

 Here are the parameters you will need to set:

-- `--inputdir`: full path to folder containing your read files.
+- `--input_dir`: full path to folder containing your read files.
 Files must be FASTQ format (.fq or .fastq extension).
 Optionally, they may be gzipped.
 - `--output_dir`: directory path where output is written.
 - `--fwd_primer`: forward primer sequence.
 - `--rev_primer`: reverse primer sequence.